Skip to main content

 2. Operators must opt into the vault and the network

-3. Stakers deposit funds into the vault
+3. Stakers deposit funds into the vault (which can be curated by the network itself)

 5. The NETWORK_LIMIT_SET_ROLE holder defines the stake limit for the networks in the vault